The Haute Route Itinerary

 Gruben-St Niklaus

-Our final day of Trekking will bring us to the Mattertal valley and Zermatt.
+Our final day of trekking will bring us to the Mattertal valley and Zermatt.
 One long climb up the trail brings us to Augstbordpass, where we savor the views before our final descent.
 After a few km, our trail takes us steeply around the Twära – someone has done a lot of trailwork to place these big stones so perfectly!
-After a few hundred more meters, we find ourselves in Jungu- a tiny village accessed only by Cable Car (or steep trail!).
+After a few hundred more meters, we find ourselves in Jungu- a tiny village accessed only by cable car (or steep trail!).
 We take the relaxing mechanized option down to St Niklaus, where a short train ride brings us into downtown Zermatt, our hotel, and views of the Matterhorn.

-- Schwarzhornhotel Gruben 1320m/4330ft
+- Schwarzhorn Hotel Gruben 1320m/4330ft

 - Augstbordpass 2892m/9488ft